 \begin{lem} The $\dcentcat{A}_s$-enriched functor $\underleftarrow{\underline{F}}$ is $\dcentcat{A}$-crossed tensor with as structure morphisms $\underline{\mu}_0$ and $\underline{\mu}_1$ the enriched natural tranformations with components the $\dcentcat{A}$-mates to the components of $\mu_0$ and $\mu_1$, respectively. \end{lem}

-\begin{proof} Observe that $\underline{\mu}_1$ defined in this way is indeed a $\dcentcat{A}_s$-enriched natural isomorphism between $F(-\otimes-)$ and $F(-)\otimes F(-)$, and as the associators come from the associators in the braided tensor categories containing $\cat{A}$, this natural isomorphism will be compatible with the associators.
+\begin{proof} Observe that $\underline{\mu}_1$ defined in this way is indeed a $\dcentcat{A}_s$-enriched natural isomorphism between $F(-\otimes-)$ and $F(-)\otimes F(-)$.
+As the associators come from the associators in the braided tensor categories containing $\cat{A}$, this natural isomorphism will be compatible with the associators.

-Denoting the inclusions of $\cat{A}$ into $\cat{K}$ and $\cat{L}$ by $i_\cat{K}$ and $i_\cat{L}$, respectively, the natural isomorphism $\mu_{0}$ takes $F\circ i_\cat{K}$ to $\cat{L}$, monoidally.
-This implies that $\underline{\mu}_{0}$ gives a natural isomorphism between $\underleftarrow{\underline{F}}\circ\mathbb{I}_\cat{K}$ and $\mathbb{I}_\cat{L}$, as desired. \end{proof}
+Denoting the inclusions of $\cat{A}$ into $\cat{C}$ and $\cat{D}$ by $i_\cat{C}$ and $i_\cat{D}$, respectively, the natural isomorphism $\mu_{0}$ takes $F\circ i_\cat{C}$ to $\cat{D}$, monoidally.
+This implies that $\underline{\mu}_{0}$ gives a natural isomorphism between $\underleftarrow{\underline{F}}\circ\mathbb{I}_\cat{C}$ and $\mathbb{I}_\cat{D}$, as desired. \end{proof}

-On the natural transformations, we use the following: \begin{lem} The associated $\dcentcat{A}$-natural transformation $\underleftarrow{\underline{\eta}}$ is a monoidal natural transformation of $\dcentcat{A}$-crossed tensor functors (see \cite[Definition \ref{ZXzaxbtdef}]{Wasserman2017b}). \end{lem} \begin{proof} There are two conditions in \cite[Definition \ref{ZXzaxbtdef}]{Wasserman2017b}.
-The first (which is analogous to the usual monoidality axiom) follows directly from the fact that $\eta$ is monoidal.
-The second asks for commutativity of:
+For natural transformations, we use the following: \begin{lem} The associated $\dcentcat{A}$-natural transformation $\underleftarrow{\underline{\eta}}$ is a monoidal natural transformation of $\dcentcat{A}$-crossed tensor functors (see Definition \ref{zaxbtdef}). \end{lem} \begin{proof} There are two conditions in Definition \ref{zaxbtdef}.
+The first (which is analogous to the usual monoidality axiom) is satisfied by the fact that $\eta$ is monoidal.
+The second asks for commutativity of

 which follows from the fact that $\eta$ preserves the inclusion of $\cat{A}$ into $\cat{C}$ and $\cat{D}$. \end{proof}